jscomplete/reactful/packages/reactful/README.md

 ### Updating Existing React App

-While in a React application that's created with this tool, you can always revert things back the default configurations with the init command.
+While in a React application that's created with this tool, you can always revert things back to the default configurations with the `init` command.
 You can also use this command in an empty directory.

 ```sh
 cd my-awesome-react-app